 - More information about visitor parking is available on the GT Parking & Transportation Services website.

 There is no charge to park buses in the designated area on Tech Parkway NW.
 Buses should plan to drop students off at the intersection of Ferst Dr. and Atlantic Dr. where signs will be posted directing them to the nearby check-in location.
 Afterward, bus drivers who elect to remain on campus must park on Tech Parkway NW.

 Regardless of whether you are signing up for just one or both tour sessions, walking outdoors is a necessary component of this event.
 Please wear comfortable shoes and dress for the weather, which in Atlanta during spring may change without advanced warning.
 Transportation will be provided to some of the more remote tour locations on campus.

-Lunch will be held in the Marcus Nanotechnology Building, Rooms 1116-1118.
-Guests have the option of bringing a brown bag lunch or visiting the Georgia Tech student center to purchase a lunch.
-The student center offers a full-range of items in the food court, as well as additional options in the commons area, and is located less than a three-minute walk from Marcus.
+The lunch location will be announced soon.
+Guests have the option of bringing a brown bag lunch or visiting the Georgia Tech student center to select from a variety of options.
+The student center includes a food court and a commons area, and is centrally located on campus.
 Bottled water will be available to all guests.

 If you have questions that are not answered on this page or in the additional details provided during the registration process, please contact NRW@robotics.gatech.edu.